avan06/PS4CheaterNeo/README.md

 Determine whether to enable automatic detection of hidden sections.
 This is currently an experimental feature.
 Default disabled.
 (0.9.9.7)
 - `LastHiddenSectionLengthHex`:
 Specify the Hex length of the last hidden section.
 This only takes effect when `SectionViewDetectHiddenSection` is enabled.
 Default value is 0x40000000.
 (0.9.9.7)
+- `HiddenSectionStartAtPreviousEnd`:
+Determine whether to enable the starting address of the Hidden Section to be the end address of the previous section.
+If not enabled, the starting address will be the end address of the previous section plus 1.
+Default enable.
+(9.9.9)

 ### HexEditor
 - `AutoRefresh`: